nycmeshnet/docs/content/hardware/config.md

 (Note you must be connected to the access point to proceed beyond this point)

 **Access GUI via routable IP address**
 Use the name you used for your device, plus the name of the access point to generate the correct URL.
-For example if your node id is 1000 and the hub id is 500, the URL would be:
+For example if your network id is 1000 and the hub id is 500, the URL would be:
 http://n1000-sxt-0.n500.mesh/

 **Update (2 step process)**